top of page

 • All majors (including STEM) encouraged to apply

-• Enrolled as a current student at the University of Portland with an expected graduation date of 2026 or later
+• Enrolled as a sophomore or junior student at the University of Portland

 • Interest in gaining research, career readiness, writing, and networking skills.